paulsonkoly/mealy/README.md

 ### Simple example

-read ones until a zero.
+This example reads ones until a zero.
 Then return how many ones we read.

 ```ruby
 class Counter